Are Prisons Obsolete?: Chapter 4: How Gender Structures the Prison System

 Davis also delves into the concept of "state-sanctioned sexual assault," where she outlines how women's prison environments are "violently sexualized," mirroring the violence that many women experience in their private lives outside of incarceration.
 She makes the link between the hyper-sexualisation of female prisoners and that of women of colour in the media, as way to justify the sexual violence that is inflicted upon them.
-Davis writes that "Studies an female prisons throughout the world indicate that sexual abuse is an abiding, though unacknowledged, form of punishment to which women, who have the misfortune of being sent to prison, are subjected."
+Davis writes that "Studies in female prisons throughout the world indicate that sexual abuse is an abiding, though unacknowledged, form of punishment to which women, who have the misfortune of being sent to prison, are subjected."
 This is also present in the strip search, which is just one way that the state sanctions an invasive form of assault and violence on women and men very liberally.
 With a strip search, police officers are vested with powers to do an act which would be considered sexual assault the minute they punch out their time clock.

 Davis ends this chapter by stating that the combination of racism and misogyny retains its consequences in women's prisons, and that the uncontested sexual abuse in women's prisons in one of many examples.